OutSystems/docs-product/src/building-apps/handling-exceptions/handling-mechanism.md

 When you are handling exceptions raised by an integration you are consuming (such as an action of an Extension or a method of a REST API) you won't be able to determine the type of exception.
 In these situations, you should handle the exception with an All Exceptions Handler.
 Then, you can use the **ExceptionMessage** property of the Exception Handler element to identify the exception.

 For more information on handling errors in consumed REST APIs, check [Handling REST Errors](../../integration-with-systems/rest/consume-rest-apis/handling-rest-errors.md).

+## Handling exceptions in WebBlocks

+The `OnException` handler in `UIFlow1` manages exceptions raised by a `WebBlock` from `UIFlow2` when the `WebBlock` is used within `Screen1` of `UIFlow1`.
+For example, in this scenario, the `OnException` handling is determined by the flow of the screen where the `WebBlock` is implemented, regardless of the `WebBlock`’s original flow.